You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 Billing Due Dates and Refunds

-Relay tuition and fees are billed in three terms (summer, fall, and spring), with bills generally due at the beginning of the term.
-The only exception is for incoming students.
-Their first summer-term bill is not due until the fall term.
+Relay tuition and fees are billed in three terms (summer, fall, and spring), with bills due at the beginning of each term.
+The only exception is the summer-term bill, which will be due in the fall term.
 Students with this extended deadline remain responsible for adhering to the refund policy and calendar below for the summer term.
-Students will receive billing notifications with payment instructions and exact due dates when charges are applied each term.
+Students will receive email billing notifications and monthly reminders with payment instructions and exact due dates when charges are applied each term.

 The refundable amount includes all billed tuition and tuition from pending unearned awards.
 An early departure from the program makes any tuition from pending unearned awards payable immediately and will result in a significant amount of tuition becoming due immediately.
 For more information on extenuating circumstances, please see Extenuating Circumstances for AmeriCorps recipients.